 Originally from Wisconsin, Jon Wick now lives in Butte, Montana, where he works with local businesses on branding efforts.
 His company, 5518 Designs, creates logos and websites, with a focus on local companies who may not understand how a Facebook page can help to bring in local customers.

 Jon married his wife Cassie in 2009, and Cassie is now an active participant in the business.
 But just a few years after the two married in 2009, Jon developed rectal cancer.
 For many entrepreneurs, the aggressive diagnosis might have derailed their business plans, but Jon stayed focused throughout his treatments; he worked on logos while he underwent chemotherapy infusions, and stayed as active as possible throughout his treatment.
 He is now in remission.

-After recovering from his illness, Wick was inspired to expand his business into a new direction.
+After recovering from his illness, Wick was inspired to expand his business in a new direction.
 He created Simple Places, a new printed item shop that celebrates the outdoors and a sense of place.
-The expansion aims to “Just [shed] all of the nonsense that we carry around with us and getting to the core of who we are and what we stand for.”
+The expansion aims to “Just [shed] all of the nonsense that we carry around with us and get to the core of who we are and what we stand for.”

 Shauna Martin, Cancer Survivor, Juicing

 Shauna Martin was mother to a one-year old boy and was practicing law when she was diagnosed with breast cancer.
 She needed many different surgeries and treatments to fully remove the cancer, and to help recover her health and energy, she began making herself green juices.
 She strongly believes that the juices she drank during her treatments made it possible for her to regain her health and energy.